gs1/gmn-helpers/js/README.md

 This contains an official JavaScript helper library provided by GS1 for check character pair generation and verification of a Global Model Number (GMN).

+It is compatible with all modern web browsers and Node.js 18 or later.

 Artifacts
 ---------